 Laparoscopic or Keyhole Surgery Information

-Outline: Keyhole or Laparoscopic surgery is a modern surgical technique in which operations are performed through small incisions.
+Synopsis: Keyhole or Laparoscopic surgery is a modern surgical technique in which operations are performed through small incisions.
+Keyhole surgery is a modern surgical technique in which operations are performed through small incisions.

 Main DigestKeyhole surgery is a modern surgical technique in which operations are performed through small incisions.